A Journey Through the Flavours, Aromas and History of Scotch Whisky

 Glenmorangie

 With a history dating back to 1843, Glenmorangie is renowned for its pursuit of excellence.
 The distillery is known for its use of tall, narrow copper stills, which produce a light, floral spirit.
-Tradition and innovation come together in the production of their whiskies, which are loved by many for their complexity and sophistication.
+Tradition and innovation blend in the production of their whiskies, which are loved by many for their complexity and sophistication.

 Speyside